 Mingus Mill Graphic

-The third cemetery path that starts right off the cemetery is that of enslaved people.
-It’s known as the Enloe Slave Cemetery.
+The third cemetery path starts right off the grounds and leads to the Enloe Slave Cemetery.
 At the burial sites, only rocks sit where carved headstones should be.
 No more than six people were buried here, but their identities were forever buried with them.
+It’s a sobering, quiet place that adds necessary weight to the fuller story of this valley.

 Mount Mingus